Dog Friendly Pubs & Restaurants in and around Truro

-Dog Friendly Cafe’s in Truro
+Dog Friendly Cafes in Truro

 Duke Street Deli – Here you can enjoy freshly made sandwiches, pastries and freshly squeezed juices.

-Grounded- Grounded gives you a selection of coffee, cakes, sandwiches and salads to both eat in and take away!
+Grounded- Grounded gives you a selection of coffee, cakes, sandwiches and salads to both eat in and take away.

-Pooch Friendly Parks
+Dog Friendly Parks in Truro

 Victoria Gardens – Dogs are welcome to stroll around the park on a lead.